 Mr. Herring, if you truly believe that “transparency and accountability are the keys to good governance,” you will conduct an investigation and make public the reports, meeting minutes, and details that Jimmy Jones and Paul Rice are hiding.
 None of their actions with respect to the decision to close SBC have been transparent, and the Board and the College’s administration refuse to be accountable to its true stakeholders.

-to ensure that Sweet Briar's remaining assets are used in a way that is in the public interest and as close as possible to the intent of the donor.
+Please let me know how the closure of the College benefits the general public.
+For the life of me, I cannot find the answer to this question.to ensure that Sweet Briar's remaining assets are used in a way that is in the public interest and as close as possible to the intent of the donor.

 The only intent of the original donor, Indiana Fletcher Williams--and all of those who have come after her--is to educate young women on the Sweet Briar estate.
 Closure is in direct opposition to this intent.